-Maintains satisfactory attendance at a secondary school, or the equivalent, during the month for at least 20 hours per week; or

-Participates in vocational education for at least 20 hours per week.
+- Maintains satisfactory attendance at a secondary school, or the equivalent, during the month for at least 85 hours/month or 20 hours/week; or - Participates in vocational education for at least 85 hours/month or 20 hours/week.

 Individuals scheduled to attend class but who do not attend may not be credited with hours of participation.
 Actual hours of participation must be reported.